kun7x/CV/README.md

 # Personal Portfolio Website

-This project is a personal portfolio website designed to showcase your profession, skills, and contact information.
+This project is a personal portfolio website designed to showcase my profession, skills, and contact information.
 The website is built with HTML and CSS, offering a responsive and modern design.
 It includes a homepage, profession page, and a contact page with links to your social profiles.

 ## Table of Contents